Schoonology/presentations/better-living-through-electricity/README.md

 ## Abstract

-Remote workers make terrible partners: hogging the home coffee machine, saturating the home router, and—worst of all—ill-timed video calls, turning your humble sleeping space into a virtual stage for clients a world away.
+Remote workers make terrible partners: hogging the home coffee machine, saturating the home router, turning your humble sleeping space into a virtual stage for clients a world away.

-I may not be able to avoid standup every morning, but I can at least be a better partner through electricity: I created an IoT "on-air" light to tell my family when I'm in a call.
-I'd never built anything like this before, but it's never been a better time to learn.
-Walk with me as we do a little learning, a little mythbusting, and a little programming for Better Living...Through Electricity.
+Find out how a little empathy, a little ingenuity, and a lot of hardware hacking made me a better partner.
+I created an IoT "on-air" light to tell my family when I'm in a call.
+No more chuckling on the other end, no more accidental limelight, and no pushing a toddler away live on TV.

+Come for the demo, stay for the code.

 ## Description

 No matter how many times I've gotten the "hardware talk", I've always left with the impression that microcontrollers, the Internet of Things, and I just won't get along.
 There are complicated rules and expensive costs, and I can't afford more of either.
-After the third time in a row my partner received "accidental limelight", however, I decided to try anyway.
+After the third time in a row my partner received some "accidental limelight", however, I decided to try anyway.
 As it turns out, it's gotten cheaper and easier than I could have imagined—and most of the "rules" haven't kept up.

-Along with these myths, I'll be exploring the following:
+I built an Internet-connected "on-air" light to automatically tell my family when I'm in a call.
+No more chuckling on the other end, no more accidental limelight, and no pushing a toddler away live on TV.

+Along the way, I did some mythbusting:

 - Soldering sucks: Lead and you!
 - Breadboards are temporary: There's no more permanent solution...